HSF/hsf.github.io/organization/_posts/2019/2019-02-07-coordination.md

           - Benedikt Hegner and Maria Girone are convening.
           - Session now planned in concert with Tuesday PM first session
-              - See detailed timetable
+              - See detailed timetable.
   - HSF Sessions:
-      - *Please fill in a first version of your detailed timetable in the coming week, even if not all slots are confirmed*
+      - *Please fill in a first version of your detailed timetable in the coming week, even if not all slots are confirmed*.
           - All session convenors have management rights, let us know if you have any problems.
           - And do remember it’s a workshop - schedule generous